Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

 I am also a proud alumna of [IIEST, Shibpur](https://www.iiests.ac.in){:target="_blank"}, where I did my undergraduate studies; during this time, I had the opportunity to work as a summer intern at [Nomura Research Institute, Kolkata](https://www.nrifintech.com){:target="_blank"}.

-Through my work, I strive to make distributed systems secure, fault-tolerant, available and efficient.
+Through my work, I strive to make Distributed Systems fault-tolerant, secure, and efficient.
-Feel free to connect with me as I explore the world of Distributed systems.
+Feel free to connect with me as I explore the world of Distributed Systems.

 <!-- more -->